How To Find One Magical Museum of Art

 Today, the Brooklyn Museum possesses an art collection with 500,000 objects, New York City’s second largest after the Metropolitan Museum of Art in Manhattan.
 Thanks to major renovations near the end of the 20th century the Brooklyn Museum is now revitalized, and since 2007 “The Dinner Party” by Judy Chicago has been on permanent display as the centerpiece for the museum’s Center for Feminist Art.

-With 90 paintings on display from its permanent collection, the presentation entitled “MONET TO MORISOT — The Real and Imagined in European Art” illustrates the depth of fine art possessed by the Brooklyn Museum and its willingness as an institution to question how the traditional canon for collecting European art was constructed through the narrow lens of gender, class and colonialism.
+With 90 paintings on display in 2023 from its permanent collection, the presentation entitled “MONET TO MORISOT — The Real and Imagined in European Art” illustrated the depth of fine art possessed by the Brooklyn Museum and its willingness as an institution to question how the traditional canon for collecting European art was constructed through the narrow lens of gender, class and colonialism.

 Judy Chicago’s “The Dinner Party”